 cside stops the malicious code before it can run, blocks the unauthorized data connection, and immediately sends alerts with detailed logs.

-Result: Users never saw any tampered data, internal controls stayed intact, no emergency disclosure was needed, and all evidence was automatically saved for compliance records.
+Your users never saw any tampered data, your internal controls stayed intact, no emergency disclosure was needed, and for compliance records, all evidence was saved automatically.

 Leading companies trust cside